jthegedus/firebase-gcp-examples/functions-nextjs/readme.md

 ## Caveats

+- Running the Firebase emulator dose not work well with Next.js in development mode.
+You shouldn't really develop with the Cloud Function being involved. `next dev` should be used for development.
+If you need a test env before production, you should have another project or Firebase web app for testing your deployed function.
 - `next export` prepares a dir of static content to be uploaded to a CDN.
 Unfortunately, using `getServerSideProps()` forces this command to exit.
 Since we want to produce a CDN-friendly static content directory and have CDN misses rewritten to our Cloud Function, we want to **skip** `GSSP` pages and not error on them.
 To this end, the `scripts/export.js` script is used to prepare our static content into the `out/` directory.
 This is just a monkey-patch, an official request for `next export` to ignore `GSSP` has been made in https://github.com/zeit/next.js/issues/12313
   - NOTE: this is NOT required to use Next.js on Firebase.
 You can completely remove the `node ./scripts/export.js` part of the `deploy` script and the app will work.
 It just means the first request for each `_next/*` resource will come from the Cloud Function and then be cached by the CDN, instead of being cached right away.
 - To add other Cloud Functions to your app (including writing them in TypeScript), I would suggest: